 Within this new folder, create a second folder for the downloaded data, e.g.,

-SSURGO-Downloads.
+SSURGO-Downloads14.

 Set Trusted Locations in Microsoft Access

 In order to allow macro execution to automatically import SSURGO tabular data, the folder created in the previous section is required to be under a Microsoft Access Trusted Location.